Healthity

 Providing seamless health connections.

-Phase 1 : focuses on the user side, Phase 2 : addresses the administrator side.
+Phase 1: focusing on the user side, and Phase 2: focusing on the administrator side.

 THE PROCESS:

-• 2 out of 5 participants mentioned they encountered challenges when attempting to schedule an immediate appointment with their family doctor.
+• 2 out of 5 participants mentioned they encountered challenges when attempting to schedule an immediate appointment with their clinic.

 • All 5 participants encountered challenges in the process of booking appointments with other clinics nearby when unable to secure one at their preferred clinic, as not all clinics accommodate walk-ins.